leealmasy/markov/README.md

 import threading
 import warnings

-I included both the source code and a windows executable
+i'd suggest using pyinstaller to conver the sources code to a Windows executable